test-cohort-2014/test-challenge/my_quirk.md

-*Jay Bobo*

-Mi quirk - I have no quirks.
-P.S.
-I don't like to follow instructions. :P
+Tyler Stauss - My quirk is that I'm a very fast walker.
+My third grade teacher said she would fail us if we ever fell behind her while walking, so now everywhere I go, I like to walk in the front of the group.